unconst/BitTensor/README.md

 BitTensor allows a new class of Machine Learning model which trains across a peer-to-peer network.
 It enables any computer and any engineer in the world to contribute in training.

 The nature of trust-less computing necessitates that these contributions are combined through incentive rather than direct control from any one computer.
 We use a digital token to carry that incentive signal through the network: where the magnitude of this incentive is derived from a p2p collaborative filtering technique similar to Google's Page rank algorithm.

+As a network product we focus on learning general multi-task representations because they are a basic unit used by the largest variety of downstream tasks -- and enterprise problems.

 The lack of centrality allows the structure to grow to arbitrary size across the internet.
 Both the cost and control of the system is distributed.
 And the network's informational product is priced into the reward token's value.